Emergency Medicine Research Course 2023

 Participants will have regular, interactive contact with the course faculty.
-The program involves completion of self-directed weekly online study modules, four assignments and two sets of workshops.
-It is delivered part time and requires a commitment of approximately 20 hours a week.
+The program involves completion of self-directed weekly online study modules, four assignments and two sets of intensive days.
+It is delivered part time and requires a commitment of approximately 20-30 hours a week.

 This course also satisfies completion of the Australasian College for Emergency Medicine (ACEM) 4.10 requirement.

 - Advanced trainees in Emergency Medicine: successful completion satisfies the research requirement for ACEM.